FREQUENTLY ASKED QUESTIONS

-The laser seals the veins responsible for reflux thereby shutting off the pathway for venous reflux that lead into visible varicose and spider veins.
+The laser seals the veins responsible for reflux, thereby shutting off the pathway for venous reflux that leads to visible varicose and spider veins.

 What are the treatment alternatives?

 Surgical vein stripping is an alternative to laser treatment.
-It involves larger incisions under general anesthesia and a significantly recovery time.
+It involves larger incisions under general anesthesia and a significant recovery time.
 In addition, it typically has a lower success rate than laser therapy.

 How much does the treatment cost?

-The treatment of symptomatic varicose veins with endovascular laser is covered by most insurance companies.
+The treatment of symptomatic varicose veins with an endovascular laser is covered by most insurance companies.
 After your consultation, we will petition your insurance company to cover the procedure.
-Although spider veins and small visible varicose veins can cause pain and burning, most insurance providers consider them to be cosmetic and do not cover sclerotherapy and ambulatory phlebectomy.
-We provide these procedures as a service to our patients at a reasonable standard rate.
+We perform sclerotherapy and ambulatory phlebectomy for symptomatic varicose veins and it is usually covered by insurance.
+Spider veins are considered cosmetic and can be treated with sclerotherapy for a reasonable standard rate.